Lily Collins Opens Up About Eating Disorders And Anorexia Struggles

 Lily Collins added that it felt like “one of the most fulfilling experiences of my life” to be sharing about her battles with anorexia as a teenager.

-But what probably kept Lily Collins distracted from her struggles with eating disorders was her aspiration to work hard and make a name for herself, according to the Daily Mail.
+However, what probably kept Lily Collins distracted from her struggles with eating disorders was her aspiration to work hard and make a name for herself, according to the Daily Mail.
 The actress opened up about what it was like rising to stardom.

 So proud and thankful to be celebrating @ToTheBoneMovie premiere with my partner in crime and fellow snow bunny…